-I have 5 years of teaching experience at three different institutions: Indiana University, Louisiana State University, and the University of Miami.
-Over the course of my teaching career, I have instructed high school students, undergraduate students, and graduate students on a suite of different subjects; including vertebrate and human physiology, marine biology, introductory biology, and research and professional ethics; in both classroom and laboratory settings.
+I have eight years of teaching experience at three different institutions: Indiana University, Louisiana State University, and the University of Miami.
+Over the course of my teaching career, I have instructed high school students, undergraduate students, and graduate students on a suite of different subjects; including vertebrate and human physiology, zoology, marine biology, introductory biology, and research and professional ethics; in both classroom and laboratory settings.

 Associate Instructor; Center for the Integrative Study of Animal Behavior, Indiana University (Research and Professional Ethics for the Bio-Behavioral Sciences graduate course, 2019)